 2001 – 2013

 It looks like the designers just took and unfurled the Deutsche Telekom emblem because, in the original, it was exactly the opposite: in front of the “T,” there were three quadrangles.
 But in any case, this is not a random set of geometric shapes but a stylized musical notation.
 The squares represent the heads of the notes, which usually appear as bold dots in writing.
-“T,” by the way, also replaces such a point: the top of the letter is located approximately where it should be.
+“T,” by the way, also fills in such a point: the top of the letter is approximately where it should be.

 2013 – 2020